TKMM-Team/Tkmm-Wiki/wwwroot/downloads/index.md

 # [MacOS (Experimental)](#tab/macos)

 > [!WARNING]
-> MacOS builds are not tested by TKMM-Team.
-Expect bugs, crashes and limited usability.
+> MacOS is not well supported, and is experimental.
+Bugs and crashes are to be expected.

 > Downloads for MacOS Silicon
 >